rafstahelin/comfy-download/features.md

 - [ ] Check for any remaining references to easy repository
 - [ ] Consider creating a simple installation guide in the Wiki
 - [ ] Add integration testing to ensure no regressions in functionality
+- [ ] Create a security-focused update branch for implementing security enhancements